ranafi/CYCLOPS-2.0/README.md

      5 │ GENE2         17.58                     21.42                     35.67
 ```

-Note that the example expression data ('GENE1' & 'GENE2') are below all covariate rows (rows 1-3).
+Note, that the example expression data ('GENE1' & 'GENE2') are below all covariate rows (rows 1-3).
 No other covariates (ending in '_D' or '_C') should be present below 'GENE1.'

 # 11. Sample Collection Times